 Before its approval by the U.S. Food and Drug Administration (FDA), an expanded access program (NCT03400098) was designed to provide Tegsedi to a maximum of 100 patients, 18 years and older, who have no or limited access to any treatment options in the U.S.

-A Phase 2 clinical trial (NCT03702829) is currently underway to test the long-term (two years) tolerability and safety of Tegsedi in FAP patients with amyloid deposits in the heart (cardiac amyloidosis).
-The trial aims to recruit 50 patients, 18 to 85 years old, to receive 300 mg of Tegsedi weekly.
+A Phase 2 clinical trial (NCT03702829) is currently recruiting participants in Brigham and Women’s Hospital, Boston, Massachusetts, to test the long-term (two years) tolerability and safety of Tegsedi in FAP patients with amyloid deposits in the heart (cardiac amyloidosis).
+The trial aims to recruit 50 patients, ages, 18 to 85 to receive 300 mg of Tegsedi weekly.
 The study includes follow-up visits after three weeks, six weeks, 12 months, and 24 months of treatment.
-The impact of the treatment on disease progression will be monitored using cardiac biomarkers, the six-minute walk test for physical function, echocardiograms, and MRI.
-The trial is not yet open for recruitment.
+The impact of the treatment on disease progression will be monitored using cardiac biomarkers, the six-minute walk test for physical function, echocardiograms, and magnetic resonance imaging (MRI).
+The trial is estimated to be completed in March 2022.

-The European Commission approved the use of Tegsedi in the E.U. in July 2018 for adults with stage one and two polyneuropathies.
-It also provided authorization to market Tegsedi in those countries.
+The European Commission approved the use of Tegsedi in the E.U. in July 2018 for adults with stage 1 and 2 polyneuropathies.
+It also provided authorization to market Tegsedi in European countries.
 The FDA and Health Canada followed suit in October 2018, granting Tegsedi approval for use in adult FAP patients in the U.S. and Canada.
+Tegsedi has also received marketing approval from the Brazilian Health Regulatory Agency, ANVISA.

 FAP News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.